It Cosmetics CEO Jamie Kern Lima has a must-read book recommendation for every woman

 Far too often?

 Email.
 It’s other people’s to-do lists, disguised as your own.
-It can easily hijack your energy, time and day!
+It can easily hijack your energy, time, and day!

 What is your favorite charity to donate to, and why?

 I donate to and am involved in several charities and causes.
 Too many to list.
-I’m so proud of the work so many are doing to be or service in such significant ways.
-When I started my company It Cosmetics, even before I was able to pay myself, we partnered with Look Good, Feel Better which helps women face the effects of cancer with more confidence.
+I’m so proud of the work so many are doing to be of service in such significant ways.
+When I started my company It Cosmetics, even before I was able to pay myself, we partnered with Look Good, Feel Better, which helps women face the effects of cancer with more confidence.
 Now 10 years later we’ve donated over $40 million in products and money to the cause.
-I love the work that organizations are doing such as World Vision, Animal Medical Center, Lakewood Ministries in Houston, Mosaic Church in Hollywood and so many others.
+I love the work that organizations are doing such as World Vision, Animal Medical Center, Lakewood Ministries in Houston, Mosaic Church in Hollywood, and so many others.